Mahmood-Anaam/vinvl_bert/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Mahmood-Anaam/vinvl_bert/blob/main/notebooks/vinvl_bert_demo.ipynb)

 ## Overview

-`vinvl_bert` is a vision-language model designed specifically for **Arabic image captioning**.
-By leveraging **pre-trained Bidirectional Transformers (BiT)**, it integrates visual features from images with textual data to produce accurate and context-aware captions.
-This repository is optimized for **Arabic datasets** and provides extensive customizations for various vision-language tasks.
+`vinvl_bert` is a vision-language model specifically tailored for **Arabic image captioning**, inspired by the methodologies outlined in the paper [Arabic Image Captioning using Pre-training of Deep Bidirectional Transformers](https://www.researchgate.net/publication/375946517_Arabic_Image_Captioning_using_Pre-training_of_Deep_Bidirectional_Transformers).
+The model leverages **pre-trained Bidirectional Transformers (BiT)**, integrating visual features from images with textual data to generate precise and contextually relevant captions in Arabic.
+This approach employs object tags as anchor points to facilitate semantic alignment between image regions and text, making it highly effective for Arabic datasets.
+The repository is optimized to support various **vision-language tasks** and offers extensive customization options.

 ## Features
 - **Integration with pre-trained models**: Easily use pre-trained models for captioning tasks.